hyprnz/terraform-aws-iam-module/policy-to-group/README.md

-## Terraform Group To Policy Module
+## Terraform Policy to Group Module

 This module ill create a IAM policy and group and bind the policy to the group.